Lateralus138/hosts-compression-scripts/README.md

 ### Description

  Here you will find *scripts* I've written (eventually programs) to help compress the hosts file found in various operating systems.
+The very first script provided here is a PowerShell script specifically for the hosts files found at [Steven Black's repository](https://github.com/StevenBlack/hosts), but I will add more gradually.

  The *hosts*<sup>[[1](#note-1)]</sup> file is a text file in all (that I know of) operating systems that maps hostnames[[2](#note-2)]</sup> (google.com for example) to ip addresses[[3](#note-3)]</sup> (0.0.0.0 or 127.0.0.1 for examples) and they can become very large if you use a custom one (especially a consolidated one such as one of [Steven Black's](https://github.com/StevenBlack/hosts)).
 In *Linux* the file's size is not much of an issue, but in Windows (especially) this can slow down DNS caching and therefore cause internet/application issues such as slowing down the internet/external network or even bringing the internet to a halt.
-A way to circumvent this issue is to *compress* (or aggregate) multiple addresses into single lines (or disable the DNS Client, which I definitely do not recommend for various reasons (and especially if you use WSL)).
+A way to circumvent this issue is to *compress* (or aggregate) multiple host names into single lines (or disable the DNS Client, which I definitely do not recommend for various reasons (and especially if you use WSL)).
 Windows can handle 9 hostnames per line; for example:

  ```
  0.0.0.0 fakename_1.url fakename_2.url fakename_3.url fakename_4.url fakename_5.url fakename_6.url fakename_7.url fakename_8.url fakename_9.url